KAR-NG/Credit-Card-Market-Segmentation/cc.md

 </tbody>
 </table>

-### 3.3 Data Exploration
+### 4.3 Data Exploration

 **Data Size and type**

-The dataset contain 8950 rows and 17 variables.
-The “dbl” and “ind” are data type allocated by R to a particular column.
-The “dbl” stands for “double”, it is used for numerical variables that have decimal places.
+The dataset has 8950 rows and 17 variables.
+Following summary displays data type of each column and their initial values.
-The “int” stands for integer, it is used for numerical variables that have integer values.
-All variables are numeric with either “dbl” and “int”, they will be treated the same type during analysis.

 ``` r
 glimpse(cc)